number42net/uvt-1224/README.md

 Below is a description of the keyboard electronics and protocol.

 ### Wiring

+Connectors are modular 6P6C connectors, although only 5 contacts are used.
+Not compatible with RJ11 (6P4C)

 + Green - Ground
 + Red - VCC (5v)